 To assist you in the analysis of your current modern slavery policy and process, answer these five key questions on modern slavery:

-Topics: Modern Slavery
+Tags: Modern Slavery

 In 2015, the UK Government introduced the Modern Slavery Act, which requires businesses with a turnover of £36 million or over, to release a statement outlining steps they are taking to comply with the new legislation.
 What many companies miss is that the statement should also reference efforts to check their supply chains too.